xuankimtran/docs-1/pages/katalon-testcloud/testcloud-tunnel.md

     >
     > You should launch the tunnel client before the test suite is triggered, then shut the tunnel client down once the test suite is finished.

-* Use a machine with stable Internet connection and large bandwidth to connect the tunnel client.
+* Use a machine with stable internet connection and large bandwidth to connect the tunnel client.
 This would prevent test failure.

 * Use a machine with high specs (e.g., RAM, CPU) when you run many concurrent tests.